elugens/hello-javascript/docs/the-javascript-language/promises-async-await.md/async-await.md

 **Promises, async/await: Async/await**

-**Question: Is there another option, other than explicit promises, to handle asynchronous code in JavaScript?**
+### Is there another option, other than explicit promises, to handle asynchronous code in JavaScript?

 **Interview Answer:** Yes, there is a special syntax to work with promises in a more comfortable fashion, called “async/await”.
 It is surprisingly easy to understand and use.